 5. It will jumpstart your product creation.

-Kajabi provides impressive templates for miniature courses, online classes, evergreen trainings, and memberships.
+Kajabi provides impressive templates for miniature courses, online classes, evergreen training, and memberships.
 You can modify these by inserting your own content and eliminating anything you don’t want, and you will be off and running in no time.
 Kajabi Vs Learndash

 6. It makes live events really simple to create and promote.